 Join us at one of Clay County's many historic sites.
 Spend an afternoon with Jesse James, go back in time to a one-room schoolhouse or visit the oldest continuously occupied home turned museum in Clay County!
 You can even plan your wedding at Historic Mt.
 Gilead Church built in 1833.
 Plan your adventure back in time... just stop by the Historic Sites and Museums section of our new tourism website then get out there and explore!

-Update for 6/1: In keeping with the Clay County Public Health Center’s COVID-19 building capacity guides, the Clay County offices will open to the public by appointment only.
-Appointments are being scheduled Monday through Friday from 9 a.m. to 4 p.m.
-Social distancing rules will apply, masks are not required but recommended and only the entrances on Franklin and Water Streets will be open.
+Update for 6/29: The Clay County Annex Building is located within Kansas City limits and is therefore under the jurisdiction of Kansas City’s new emergency orders starting June 29, 2020.
+To keep within compliance, face coverings or masks must be worn over the nose and mouth by all visitors and staff inside the Clay County Courthouse Annex.
+The Clay County Public Health Center’s COVID-19 50% building capacity guides remain in effect at all other buildings.
+The Clay County offices are now open to the public, Monday through Friday from 8 a.m. to 5 p.m.
+Social distancing rules will apply, masks are not required at these locations but are recommended, and only the entrances on Franklin and Water Streets will be open.
 Clay County's essential services will still remain available online or by phone.
 For Smithville Lake Clay County Parks, visit them here for the most up to date openings.
 More information will be released as it becomes available.
 For more information on the current COVID-19 conditions, emergency orders, and recovery plans, please visit the Clay County Public Health Center's COVID-19 page.
-You can also view the current county Notice of Closure Statement.

 Latest COUNTY NEWS

 Public comment Period

 Public Comment Period